Animal HEALTH

 To effectively keep chickens healthy and manage the disease, poultry veterinarians utilise a variety of tools.
 These tools include preventative measures, such as farm hygiene and vaccines, where they are available, but can include antibiotic/antimicrobial treatment where there is no other viable or effective solution.
 Not treating sick birds would compromise their welfare, and potentially allow them to suffer.
 Only medicines assessed and approved by the national regulator of veterinary products (the APVMA) are used.

 Effective biosecurity practices are also vital to ensure chickens remain free of disease.
-Australia’s geographic isolation from the rest of the world and strict quarantine arrangements have assisted in keeping most serious poultry diseases, like Avian Influenza, out of our flocks, but constant vigilance is important to maintain Australia’s favourable flock health status.
+Australia’s geographic isolation from the rest of the world and strict quarantine arrangements have assisted in keeping most serious poultry diseases, such as Avian Influenza, out of our flocks, but constant vigilance is important to maintain Australia’s favourable flock health status.
 This is also the reason that Australia has strict controls on the importation of raw chicken meat into Australia.

 Does Australian chicken contain antibiotics?